 One can’t help notice a bad grammar mistake, but it doesn’t set off an alarm until you hear it again.
-With repetition the error becomes the linguistic equivalent of a sin; but what then of the first transgression, you wonder, and where does the fault lie if it exists only in the plural?
+With repetition the error becomes the verbal equivalent of a sin; but what then of the first transgression, you wonder, and where does the fault lie if it exists only in the plural?
 Meanwhile, undeterred by your moral troubles, the locution spreads, becomes commonly accepted; you wonder if it might enter the dictionaries.
 You wonder, that is, how low we can go.

 “Downfall.”
 The word is increasingly used to mean drawback, presumably by association with downside.
 “The only downfall was the bathroom,” says a restaurant review on Yelp.
 “The only downfall is the service,” says another.
 In a Seattle hotel review, “the only downfall” was urine on the sheets of “one of our beds.”
 When so much can go wrong, it seems that a lone downfall, or a single soiled bed, can be a blessing.
 In this way, mentioning a “downfall” can emphasize an overall success.
 Out of sheer scrupulousness, apparently, a patron of La Quinta details her frustration with the hotel’s excessively soft pillows.
 “Nonetheless,” she cheerily concludes, “that was the only downfall!”